dokryconn/Dokters-Prescription/README.md

 # The "Research Chemicals" folder
 The `Research Chemicals` folder contains the `Research Chemicals.AHK` script and associated tray icons.
-The `Research Chemicals.AHK` script is a “testing script” to be used for Autohotkey script development.
-(Includes Autohotkey's "Window Spy" tool in the tray menu)

 ### The "Research Chemicals.AHK" script:
 This script is used as a separate "tool box" script and for testing Autohotkey functions temporarily.